fantasy-wang/Useful-doc/README.md

 # M1_zbar
-apple M1 use python zbar
+apple M1 use python zbar <br />
-For those who use apple with M1
+For those who use apple with M1 <br />
-If you want to install zbar pacage with conda, the normal way may not useful. here are the comfortable way:
+If you want to install zbar pacage with conda, the normal way may not useful. <br />
+here are the comfortable way: <br />

-The anaconda environment only supports X86_64 architecture software The zbar installed by brew is a C library of the ARM64 architecture
+The anaconda environment only supports X86_64 architecture software <br />
+The zbar installed by brew is a C library of the ARM64 architecture <br />

-firstly, install conda-forge:
+firstly, install conda-forge: <br />
-secondly, install zbar using brew:
+secondly, install zbar using brew: <br />
 ```shell
 arch -arm64 brew install zbar
 ```